 You can select a restore point when the computer was working properly and put Windows back the way it was (hopefully).

 The problem is that in Windows 10, System Restore does not have a tile on the Start menu.
-Even if you go to Start, All apps, you still won’t find it.
+Even if you go to Start and look through all the apps you still won’t find it.
 It used to be on the Start menu in earlier versions of Windows, but not anymore.

-Press Windows+I to open Settings, or click the search box in the taskbar.
-Enter ‘system restore’ and it is not found.
-However, there is a related entry and Create a restore point is among the search results.
+Press Windows+I to open Settings and enter system restore into the search box.
+It is not found but there is a related entry and Create a restore point is among the search results.

 Click Create a restore point and the following window appears.
-There is a button to create a restore point – a system snapshot – and this can be useful if you plan to make changes to the system and want to be able to undo them.
+There is a button to create a restore point, which is a system snapshot, and this can be useful if you plan to make changes to Windows and want to be able to undo them.

-Restore points are then listed.
+If you want to choose your own restore point, they are listed.
 The number that you see depends on several factors, such as the amount of disk space allocated.
 (Click Configure in the second screenshot and increase the disk space to store more points.)